xAlex-an/xAlex-an/README.md

 ## 🌿 A little more about me:
 When I’m not writing code, you’ll probably find me in the kitchen baking something sweet or tending to my plants.
-I see coding a bit like baking — it’s all about layering ideas, trusting the process, and adding a touch of magic ✨
+I see coding a bit like baking, it’s all about layering ideas, trusting the process, and adding a touch of magic ✨

-## 🌱 My goals:
+## 🌱 My Goals

-- Build a clean, modern portfolio site from scratch
+- Find my first developer job in a kind, collaborative team
-- Learn React and Tailwind CSS
+- Learn React and Tailwind CSS to expand my front-end toolkit
+- Explore Figma to improve my UI/UX design workflow
+- Get more confident with WordPress for flexible content management
-- Contribute to open-source in the future
+- Contribute to open-source projects and grow through community

 ### Connect with me: